Arturomtz8/de-zoomcamp-project/README.md

 # Paranormal subreddits ELT

 ## Objective
-This project extracts, loads and trasforms the top posts and comments from the subreddits:Ghoststories, Ghosts, Paranormal, ParanormalEncounters.
+This project extracts, loads and trasforms the top posts and comments from the subreddits: Ghoststories, Ghosts, Paranormal, ParanormalEncounters.

-By doing this, I want to know at which hour the posts more voted are posted, the ratio between upvoting score vs number of comments and the most common words in posts and comments from the subreddits
+I want to know at which hour the posts most voted are posted, the ratio between upvoting score vs number of comments and the most common words in posts and comments from the subreddits.

 The data was obtained from the [PRAW - The Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/index.html), which makes it easier to interact with the posts, comments, and subreddits from Reddit's social app.

 ## Architecture